finos/datahelix/docs/UserGuide.md

 # Data Types

-DataHelix currently recognises three core data types: _string_, _datetime_, _integer_ and _decimal_.
-It also recognises more complex data types which are extensions of these core types.

 ## Integer/Decimal

 Within a profile, users can specify two numeric data types: integer and decimal.
 Under the hood both of these data types are considered numeric from a point of generation but the integer type enforces a granularity of 1, see below for more information on granularity.